eliguzz/BootUp/privacy.md

 ## Third-Party Services

-BootUp does not integrate with any third-party analytics, tracking, or advertising services.
+Boot Up does not integrate with any third-party analytics, tracking, or advertising services.

 ## Open Source